Kentucky vs Kansas State Players to Watch - Second Round

 Kentucky Players to Watch

-Tshiebwe posts 16.2 points and 13.5 rebounds per contest -- both team highs.
-He is also averaging 1.6 assists, shooting 55.8% from the field.

-Jacob Toppin is putting up 12.7 points, 2.2 assists and 6.9 rebounds per contest.

-Cason Wallace paces the Kentucky Wildcats at 4.3 assists per contest, while also putting up 3.5 rebounds and 11.4 points.
+Tshiebwe paces the Kentucky Wildcats with 16.2 points per contest and 13.5 rebounds (first in the country), while also putting up 1.6 assists.

-Chris Livingston is posting 6.2 points, 0.7 assists and 4.1 rebounds per contest.
+Chris Livingston posts 6.2 points, 4.1 rebounds and 0.7 assists per contest.
+At the other end, he delivers 0.4 steals and 0.3 blocked shots.

 Kansas State Players to Watch

-Desi Sills is posting 8.7 points, 3.6 rebounds and 2.4 assists per contest, making 44.3% of his shots from the field.
+Desi Sills gets the Kansas State Wildcats 8.7 points, 3.6 rebounds and 2.4 assists per game.
+He also posts 1 steal and 0.4 blocked shots.

-Cam Carter is averaging 6.5 points, 2.9 rebounds and 1.5 assists per contest, making 37.2% of his shots from the floor and 33% from beyond the arc, with 1 triples per contest.
+Cam Carter is posting 6.5 points, 2.9 rebounds and 1.5 assists per contest, making 37.2% of his shots from the floor and 33% from beyond the arc, with 1 triples per contest.

 Kentucky Top Performers (Last 10 Games)